-Several anime fans in the production staff sneaked various references in; one of the most blatant were the "exocomp" robots from "The Quality of Life".
-Word Of God admits that their design was inspired by the Dirty Pair's Robot Buddy, Nammo.
+One of the most blatant were the "exocomp" robots from "The Quality of Life".
+Word of God admits that their design was inspired by the Dirty Pair's Robot Buddy, Nammo.
 Kei and Yuri from the same series are named on various props.

-The Enterprise has a sister ship called the Yamato, but this is actually a coincidence; they are both named after the same ship.
+The Enterprise has a sister ship called the Yamato, but this is actually a coincidence; they are both named after the same historic ship.

-In season 2 The Icarus Factor Riker and his dad fight in an arena decorated with Japanese characters.
-Some of the writing is stuff you'd expect — "water", "air", "fire", etc., but a wall hanging reads "Urusai [sic] Yatsura" and you can see names of the main characters, Lum and Ataru, written on the floor if you watch carefully.
-"Yuri" written on the side, which is most likely yet another reference to Dirty Pair.
+In Season 2's "The Icarus Factor", Riker and his dad fight in an Anbo-jyutsu arena◊ decorated with Japanese characters.
+Some writing is stuff you'd expect — "water", "air", "fire", etc., but a wall hanging reads "Urusai [sic] Yatsura", and you can see names of the main characters, Lum and Ataru, written on the floor if you watch carefully.
+"Yuri" is written on the side, another reference to Dirty Pair.

-Star Trek: Deep Space Nine: The Magnificent Ferengi was a homage to The Magnificent Seven.
-Also, in one episode the characters recite the first two lines of the Edwin Starr song War.
+"The Magnificent Ferengi" was a homage to The Magnificent Seven.
+Also, in one episode, the characters recite the first two lines of the Edwin Starr song "War".

 In the pilot, Bashir borrows Odo's hand for some impromptu first aidan allusion to the film M* A* S* H, in which the same thing happens to Rene Auberjonois' character.

 The character "Morn" is largely a background character in Quark's bar; his name is an anagram of "Norm," in homage to another familiar barfly, from Cheers.